Learn the 24 Bonds We Rate BUY

 The VMFXX Yield Misleads Investors

-The VMFXX 7 day yield (the "VMFXX yield") is the first performance-related number investors see when they visit the Vanguard VMFXX website, but it doesn't represent actual performance.
-The VMFXX yield was 5.27% on June 11, 2024, but this is misleading, as the figure multiplies the fund's previous-week's income by 52 to arrive at an annualized "yield."
+As shown in Figure 1, the VMFXX 7 day yield (the "VMFXX yield") is the first performance-related number investors see when they visit the Vanguard VMFXX website, but it's not a real number.
+This "yield" is misleading, as the figure multiplies the fund's previous-week's income by 52 to arrive at an annualized "yield."
+Imagine buying a stock and making 10% in one week.
+In the land of money-market lingo, you would have a 7 day yield of 520%.

 Figure 1: "Above-the-fold" Area of Vanguard VMXX Website